-i) Loss per Common Share
+i) Earnings (loss) per Common Share

-Basic loss per share is computed by dividing the net loss applicable to the common shares by the weighted average number of common shares outstanding during the period.
+Basic earnings (loss) per share is computed by dividing the net income (loss) applicable to the common shares by the weighted average number of common shares outstanding during the period.

-Diluted loss per common share is computed by dividing the net loss applicable to the common shares by the sum of the weighted average number of common shares issued and outstanding and all additional common shares that would have been outstanding, if potentially dilutive instruments were converted.
+Diluted earnings (loss) per common share is computed by dividing the net income (loss) applicable to the common shares by the sum of the weighted average number of common shares issued and outstanding and all additional common shares that would have been outstanding, if potentially dilutive instruments were converted using the treasury stock method.
 When a loss is incurred during the period; basic and diluted loss per share are the same as the exercise of stock options and share purchase warrants is anti-dilutive.